axodotdev/cargo-dist/book/src/troubleshooting.md

 ## Nothing To Release / Missing Packages / Too Many Packages

 cargo-dist tries to support as many release workflows as possible, and that means it needs you to tell it what you're interested in releasing.
-There are several ways to opt things in and out of being released, the most important are:
+There are several ways to opt things in and out of being released; the most important are:

 * [git tag formats](./workspaces/workspace-guide.md#announcement-tags)
     * git tags select which packages you're interested in doing a release for